 IoT and Insurance

-Many insurance companies have begun implementing smart technology as part of their strategy, including connected security, medical and other smart devices that influence the conditions of their insurance premiums.
-These devices may include in-vehicle telecommunication systems (telematics), smart smoke and CO detectors, and alarm systems.
+Many insurance companies have begun implementing smart technology as part of their strategy.
+This includes connected security, medical and other smart devices that influence the conditions of their insurance premiums.
+These devices may include:

 Installation and configuration of these home devices can be complex.
 Whether a security camera, home blood pressure monitor or other connected device, the challenges customers face when integrating the Internet of Things (IoT) can be solved with intelligent visual support.
 AR- powered visual communication is a proven way to help customers install, activate, and maintain these smart devices.

-TechSee’s intelligent visual engagement platform enables visual insurance claims, as well as interactive real-time guidance from contact center experts on filling out claim documentation and resolving billing issues.
+TechSee’s intelligent visual engagement platform enables visual claims, as well as interactive real-time guidance from contact center experts on filling out claim documentation and resolving billing issues.
 For insurance companies looking for an advantage in today’s highly competitive insurance market, implementing video-based visual claims will not only boost the customer experience, but the ROI as well.
-Below is a video produced by Achmea, one of the largest suppliers of insurance and financial services in the Netherlands, which has successfully implemented TechSee in support of its visual claims capabilities.